We believe in "re-wilding" to reconnect children with nature, counter modern disconnect, and promote resilience!

 We are thrilled to introduce our Wilderness Adventure Program for teens aged 12-15.

-This semester-long (Jan - April) program focuses on a single mission: a raw pursuit of "rewilding"!
+This semester-long Beginning May 2026.
+This program focuses on a single mission: a raw pursuit of "rewilding"!

 Each week, students explore diverse landscapes on beautiful trails, embarking on immersive experiences that foster an appreciation for nature.
 A key focus is on bushcraft and survival skills, where students learn crucial techniques such as shelter building, fire starting, navigation, and water purification.
 Spending an entire day outdoors every week, following their interests and curiosities, participants develop both emotional and physical resilience.